TZstatsADS/Spring2020-Project3-group8/figs/README.md

 ### Figs folder

-The figs directory contains the figures.
-This directory only contains generated files; that is, one should always be able to delete the contents and regenerate them.
+The Fig folder contains all the figures we used in ALL Rmd files and the presention.